eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - the information notified by Member States for publication of lists
   of Wallets have been published in the Official Journal of the EU,

-then a Member State may decide to start providing Instances of the Solution to Users.
+then a Member State may decide to start providing the Solution to Users.
 The state of the Solution becomes **valid**.

 According to Article 5d, Member States inform the Commission of each change in the certification status of their EUDI Wallet eID schemes and the EUDI Wallet Solutions provided under that scheme.
-This means the EUDI Wallet Solution can be officially launched, and Instances of the Solution can be provided to Users.
+This means the EUDI Wallet Solution can be officially launched, and can be provided to Users.

 Under the legal conditions in [Article 5e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e2020-1-1), paragraph 1, the issuing
 Member State can temporarily suspend an EUDI Wallet Solution.
 This would